 Mathew’s unique interest – something that he’s constantly drumming into the wider creative team – is centered around human psychology & unconscious behaviour & how the understanding of it is the most powerful force in design & business.

-Over the years he’s hopped about between New Zealand to Australia, Kuala Lumpur & Singapore working for the world's biggest clients helping them build their brand in the online realm.
+Over the years he’s hopped from New Zealand to Australia to Kuala Lumpur to Singapore working for the world's biggest clients helping them build their brand in the online realm.

 Combining the Kiwi chill with Singaporean Kiasu.
 Work hard play hard.

 I take issue with the question.
-It’s clearly aimed at determining what motivates the person being asked and at the same time assuming motivation correlates with morning wakefulness.
+It’s assuming motivation correlates with morning wakefulness.

 As far as I’m aware, no person who’s creative in nature is functional before 11am.
 Creative’s – notoriously right brained and therefore night owls – flourish at night.
 We struggle to get out of bed in the morning because we’ve spent an entire lifetime of going to bed late.
 Those hours after dinner are usually spent exploring design possibilities or over-thinking about work tomorrow.
 So while we’re usually stricken by fatigue & hopelessness in the morning, it’s dwarfed when compared to the amount of inspiration & creative energy that keeps us up at night.